benzengin/DevOps-SRE/Security/EndpointSecurity.md

 You can save time by using the Microsoft Deployment Toolkit (MDT) and Windows Deployment Services (WDS) to deploy Windows client OS from your Windows Server across your network.

+# What is Active Directory Certificate Services (AD CS)?

+According to Microsoft, AD CS is the “Server Role that allows you to build a public key infrastructure (PKI) and provide public key cryptography, digital certificates, and digital signature capabilities for your organization.”

 # What is Endpoint Protection?

 1. Security